ta9yu/shinobi-syntax/README.md

-# Shinobi UI Syntax theme
+# Shinobi UI Syntax Theme

 A dark theme for Atom.